finqu/aptl/docs/best-practices.md

 @section section1
 ```

-### Keep Templates Focused

-One template should serve one clear purpose.
+Keep your templates focused - one template should serve one clear purpose:

 ✅ **Good:**
 - `code-review-agent.aptl`